 What kind of dining options are on UK campus?

-UK is surrounded by places to eat and has many restaurant options incorporated into campus.
-UK Dining also offers meal plans to utilize the “all you care to eat” options in the campus dining halls.
+When you're on UK's campus, you are never more than three-minutes away from a campus dining location!
+UK is surrounded by places to eat and has many favorite local and national brand restaurant options incorporated into campus.
+UK Dining also offers meal plans to utilize the “all you care to eat” campus dining options.
 Read more about UK Dining as an on-campus and commuter student here.

 I'm a special population.